nycdotnet/advent-of-code-2021/README.md

 ### Day 15:
   * Initial thoughts: I know how to do this slow, but I don't know how to do this fast.
 Going to try to make a few naive paths to find the minimum and then hope that's enough to let a brute force approach work.  :-/  I intend to look up the well known ways to do this once complete, assuming my approach works at all.
+  * I made a test grid to see if up and left worked, and got an unexpected answer - it turns out the solver did the right thing and stepped over my wall of 9s because it was cheaper than navigating the maze of 1s.
+Adding another row of 9s in the middle fixed this.
+  * Well I did my best and the real data murdered my bespoke algorithm as expected.
+I looked up the right algorithm to use and it's called `A*` which I had not heard of until today which Wikipedia says is an extension of Dijkstra's algorithm which I had heard of before but have never used and didn't know anything about.
+Fun to learn something brand new.
+I am pleased to know I discovered "Manhattan distance" which I called Orthogonal distance.
+I found this web page to be an outstanding tutorial: https://www.redblobgames.com/pathfinding/a-star/introduction.html